mdibella-dev/LH-Archived-Post-Status/README.md

 This not not part of my plugin per se but it is easily done.

-The easiest way would be to install a plugin that allows you to query by post_status eg: https://wordpress.org/plugins/display-posts-shortcode/ and input the shortcode with the post_status of archive:, e.g. `[display-posts post_status=”archive”]`
+The easiest way would be to install a plugin that allows you to query by post_status e.g.: https://wordpress.org/plugins/display-posts-shortcode/ and input the shortcode with the post_status of archive:, e.g. `[display-posts post_status=”archive”]`

 If you want to customise the display that shortcode has plenty of arguments.
 There are also other shortcodes tha can do this (just search the repository).